 When the power lines go down, radio stations stop transmitting and the internet stops working; there is one line of emergency communication that will still be alive and well.

-In a survival situation knowledge is a very valuable asset.
+In a survival situation, knowledge is a very valuable asset.
 The ability to know what’s going on around you will be extremely important in just about any survival situation you might find yourself in.
-Having this knowledge will defiantly give you a leg up in a survival situation.
+Having this knowledge will definitely give you a leg up in a survival situation.

 A good survival plan must include some type of emergency communications equipment.
 The ability to send and receive information in a disaster is vital to being able to survive that situation.

-In my opinion there really is only one way to go, and that is to invest in some top quality HAM Radio equipment.
+In my opinion, there really is only one way to go, and that is to invest in some top quality HAM Radio equipment.
 Forget about those crappy emergency walkie-talkies or anything that’s marketed as a “Survival Radio”.
-In my opinion 99% of these things are completely garbage and are almost completely useless in a real word survival scenario.
+In my opinion, 99% of these things are complete garbage and are almost completely useless in a real word survival scenario.